 The Accounting Department hosts a one-day trip to Northern Virginia for sophomores and juniors who are interested in careers in accounting.
 The program takes place over Reading Days at PricewaterhouseCoopers' Tysons Corner office.
 Alumni from BakerTilly, CohnReznick, EY, Deloitte, and PwC make presentations concerning the different service lines and a group of second-year staff members talk about their first-year experiences and what students can expect when working for a large accounting firm.

 The Williams School of Commerce, Economics, and Politics

 During February break, the Williams School takes 20 students to New York City for three days of visits to advertising, marketing and public relations firms.
 The AdMarComm Trip introduces students to alumni working at small, medium and large agencies as well as those working in in-house roles for corporations and non-profits.

-Every spring, Dean Jensen and other faculty take twenty sophomores to New York for an intensive look at different career options.
-Past firm visits include, Goldman Sachs, Morgan Stanley, Ernst & Young, JP Morgan, Wells Fargo, Deloitte, Bloomberg News, Bank of America/Merrill Lynch, Deutsche Bank, Marcus & Millichap, Och-Ziff, the New York Stock Exchange, Citigroup, SunTrust and Lincoln International.
+Every spring, John Jensen takes 20 sophomores to New York for an intensive look at different career options.
+Past firm visits include Goldman Sachs, Morgan Stanley, Ernst & Young, JP Morgan, Wells Fargo, Deloitte, Bloomberg News, Bank of America/Merrill Lynch, Deutsche Bank, Marcus & Millichap, Och-Ziff, the New York Stock Exchange, Citigroup, SunTrust and Lincoln International.

 The Washington Term Program has been in existence for nearly three decades and has provided more than 400 Washington and Lee students with a memorable living and learning experience in Washington, D.C.
 The six-week spring term course includes three components: an academic course, an internship and a lecture series.
 Students spend four days working in their internships, and on Fridays, they attend a morning class and afternoon guest lectures.